Carlos Correa Preview, Player Props: Twins vs. Guardians

 Carlos Correa At The Plate

-- Correa enters this game on a four-game hitting streak.
-During his last games, he's hitting .364 with one homer.
+- Correa enters this game on a five-game hitting streak.
+Over the course of his last outings, he's hitting .429 with one homer.

-- He has hit a home run in 13.8% of his games this season, and 3.2% of his chances at the plate.

-- In 32.5% of his games this year, Correa has had at least one RBI.
-He's picked up more than one in 11.4% and driven in three or more of his team's runs in five contests.
+- Correa has had at least one RBI in 33.1% of his games this season (41 of 124), with more than one RBI 14 times (11.3%).
+He has also been responsible for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.